 The second drilling campaign started with the drilling of Aminah-1 exploration well which was spud on January 6, 2016.
 On February 1, 2016, Aminah-1 reached the targeted depth of 2,297 meters.
-The well was logged and completed without DST in the Lower Goru "A" Sands of Cretaceous age after selective perforations of 15 meters in the Lower Goru "A" Sands.
+The well was logged and completed without DST in the Lower Goru "A" Sands of Cretaceous age after selective perforations of 15 meters.
 A short duration CIT was performed.
-Surface Well Testing (SWT) was conducted in July 2016.
-During the ten-hour test on 48/64-inch fixed choke, the well flowed gas at an average rate of approximately 19 MMcf/d with an average wellhead flowing pressure of 1,607 psi and having an average heating value of approximately 1,000 Btu/Scf.
+Surface well testing was conducted in July 2016.
+During the ten-hour test on 48/64 inch fixed choke, the well flowed gas at an average rate of approximately 19 MMcf/d with an average wellhead flowing pressure of 1,607 Psi and having an average heating value of approximately 1,000 Btu/Scf.
 The average condensate to gas ratio was approximately 3.8 Bbl/MMcf with the water rate of 24.5 barrels per day.

 The drilling of Ayesha North-1 exploration well commenced on March 25, 2016.
 On May 10, 2016, Ayesha North-1 reached the targeted depth of 2,820 meters.
-The well was logged and completed in the Lower Goru "A" Sands of Cretaceous age after perforating 18 meters interval in the Lower Goru "A" Sands without DST and CIT was performed.
-Surface Well Testing (SWT) was conducted in July 2016.
-During the eight-hour test on 48/64-inch fixed choke, the well flowed gas at an average rate of approximately 8.7 MMcf/d with an average wellhead flowing pressure of 771 psi and having an average heating value of approximately 970 Btu/Scf.
-The average condensate to gas ratio was approximately 8.17 bbl/MMcf with the water rate of 28 barrels per day.
+The well was logged and completed without DST in the Lower Goru "A" Sands of Cretaceous age after perforating 18 meters interval.
+Surface well testing was conducted in July 2016.
+During the eight-hour test on 48/64 inch fixed choke, the well flowed gas at an average rate of approximately 8.7 MMcf/d with an average wellhead flowing pressure of 771 Psi and having an average heating value of approximately 970 Btu/Scf.
+The average condensate to gas ratio was approximately 8.17 Bbl/MMcf with the water rate of 28 barrels per day.
 The gas rate and wellhead pressures are expected to improve after planned stimulation to remove the formation damage.